-BRADENTON -- Thursday evening's Manatee County Public Budget Hearing was over just moments after it started.
+BRADENTON -- The Thursday evening Manatee County Public Budget Hearing was over just moments after it started.
 The FY 2015 recommendations flew in one window and out the other without any questions or comments as to just what the residents of Manatee County were getting for their half billion dollar plus annual budget.

 As always, the millage rate is the number to focus on, which is recommended to stay the same as it has been since 2008.